 iStat Menus is USD$16, so if you don’t want to pay that much take a look at the next option…

 A free alternative to iStat Menus is atMonitor.
 It doesn’t display GPU information in the menu bar; only in a floating palette.
 You can optionally make the palette stay on top of all other applications, but that means it will permanently occupy part of your screen instead of staying out of the way on the menu bar.
 Still…it’s free.
 And it displays not only the VRAM in use, but GPU activity too.
 (OS X 10.8 Mountain Lion users: According to the atMonitor FAQ, “To make atMonitor compatible with MacOS 10.8 we have removed all GPU related features.”
 The atMonitor home page says “The last version of atMonitor to support GPU related features is atMonitor 2.7.1.”)
+[Update, July 2014: The atMonitor site appears to be offline, I don't know why.]

 But what does it all mean?